-The jets made of generator-level particles, or MC jets, are obtained by applying the same clustering algorithm to all particles considered as stable after hadronisation.
-Jets produced by DELPHES and satisfying the matching criterion are called hereafter reconstructed jets.
+The jets made of generator-level particles, here referred as MC jets, are obtained by applying the same clustering algorithm to all particles considered as stable after hadronisation.
+Jets produced by Delphes and satisfying the matching criterion are called hereafter reconstructed jets.